gigihsigap/email-service-api/README.md

 5. If the API request fails, it will be added to a different queue.
 6. Repeat the API request until the queue is empty (there's a limit to prevent endless loop).

+Other features:
+- A failsafe method for when there's a server crash, it runs through the queue immediately after rebooting.
+- CRUD functionalities.
+You can edit recipient's information and it will still send the birthday email accordingly.

 ## Installation

 ```bash